infracamp/infracamp/docs/container/index.md

 ---
 layout: default
-title: List of kickstart flavored containers
+title: List of flavored containers
+description: Intermediate containers help speeding up build and deployment times.
+Kickstart flavors are intermediate containers on steroids.
+og_description: A platform for microservices.
+Develop in your favorite language, platform, framework.
+Python, Node.Js, PHP, Jekyll on PC, Mac, Windows or ARM.
+We have intermediate containers ready to start right now.
 ---

 # kickstart flavored containers <small>public available on hub.docker.com</small>